Fukuda Kodojin | Landscape painting

 A beautiful example of an album leaf (here mounted on a hanging scroll) painted by Kodojin.
 Albums in the shape of folded books with paintings on its pages originated in Ming-Dynasty China.
 In Japan they became a popular format during the Edo period.
 The generic term is Gajo.
 In most cases painted album leaves were gifts offered to friends or patrons.

-Blossoms, like clouds, have their own mind.
+Flowers and clouds have their own mind.

 Fukuda Kodojin (1865-1944)